Why Is Gas Going up Again?

 By

 We’ve watched gas prices drop to extreme lows, surge to all-time highs, and then go back to average.
-Now, gas is going up again, and everyone is trying to figure out why.
+And gas is going up again, as it has been doing steadily throughout 2023 — and everyone is trying to figure out why.

 These price fluctuations can be really frustrating for everyday citizens trying to get to and from work in areas that lack reliable public transportation — which, sadly, is a good chunk of the U.S. And this time, oil production cuts and high demand are responsible for the increased gas prices and frustrated consumers.